SenthilkumarChinnappa/weblogic/webcenter-content/wcc-integration/05-opa-integration/05-opa-integration.md

 * Repeat step 5 and 6 to assign a user for the Approver role and set permission.

-6. Create a Structured Process
+## Task 2: Design a Structured Process

+   1. Create Process

       * Click the **Subscription Application 1.0** breadcrumb to go to your application’s main page.*